mobify/pinny/README.md

 ### Steps on the first run

-In the project folder Run:
+In the project folder run:

 1. `npm install -g grunt-cli` to install [Grunt](http://gruntjs.com/)
 1. `npm install -g bower` to install [Bower](http://bower.io/)